 Once you’ve followed these steps, your device should have no issues connecting to the DJI Spark.
 The range, when connected to a smartphone, is pretty minimal, but things are stable for the most part right now.

-The new DJI Spark 2 for 2018 will have all these problems fix by release date.
-No more issues, and with the improve battery that will make it under 250 grams and the new 4k camera this drone will be the best drone under half a pound, Stay tune for more updates as they comes out.
+The new DJI Spark 2 doesn’t have all these problems as the original Spark at first.
+No more issues, and with the improved battery that will make it under 250 grams and the new HD camera drone will be the best drone under half a pound, Stay tuned for more reviews and updates as they come out.